laurenmbeatty/MyRetail/README.md

 - `npm run lint` - Linting with eslint
 - `npm run format` - Format with prettier 💄
-- `npm run build` - Build the application for production 🏗️ `
+- `npm run build` - Build the application for production 🏗️
+- `npm run deploy` - Runs the build script and deploys to surge.
+Ship it! 🛳️ `

 ### Tech Stack